 Camp registration is done via the Camp ARF page on our website.
 Once on the page, select the appropriate grade level, find the camp you are interested in, and select "Register" to input all registration information and complete payment.

 Payment must be submitted in order to complete a camper's registration and reserve their spot.
-If payment is not completed within two weeks of registration, the registration will be cancelled and the spot will be opened to other campers.
+If payment is not completed via the website within 24 hours of registration, the registration will be cancelled and the spot will be opened to other campers.

 A PayPal account is not required to register for Camp ARF.
 You can manually enter your credit card information online.